awslabs/mountpoint-s3/doc/BENCHMARKING.md

 ### Regression Testing
 Our CI runs the benchmark automatically for any new commits to the main branch or specific pull requests that we have reviewed and tagged with **performance** label.
 Every benchmark from the CI workflow will be running on `m5dn.24xlarge` EC2 instances (100 Gbps network speed) with Ubuntu 22.04 in us-east-1 against a bucket in us-east-1.

-We keep the records of benchmarking results in `gh-pages` branch and the performance charts are available for viewing as [throughput chart](https://awslabs.github.io/mountpoint-s3/dev/bench/) and [latency chart](https://awslabs.github.io/mountpoint-s3/dev/latency_bench/).
+We keep the records of benchmarking results in `gh-pages` branch and the performance charts are available for viewing as [throughput chart](https://awslabs.github.io/mountpoint-s3/dev/bench/), [throughput (with cache) chart](https://awslabs.github.io/mountpoint-s3/dev/cache_bench/) and [latency chart](https://awslabs.github.io/mountpoint-s3/dev/latency_bench/).

 ### Running the benchmark
 While our benchmark script is written for CI testing only, it is possible to run manually.